 Stinger is a postemergence phenoxy-type herbicide.
 It is very active and will damage any vines it comes in contact with.
-The current Stinger 24(c) label for Wisconsin expires December 31, 2017.
-Please check the DATCP special pesticide registrations for label updates.
+The current Stinger 24(c) label for Wisconsin expires December 31, 2022.
 You must have a valid Stinger 24(c) label in your possession at the time of application.